aos/DAA/course2/week1/notes-generic.md

 ### Depth-first search (DFS)
 > `O(m + n)` time using a stack
 - Explore aggresively like a maze, backtrack only when necessary
-- Compute topological ordering of directe acyclic graphs
+- Compute topological ordering of directed acyclic graphs
 - Compute connected components in direct graphs